 A written appeal should be made within 45 days of notice of denial of the accommodation request.
-The student may request a conference with the Dean of Faculty, or the dean's designee, to discuss the appeal.
+The student may request a conference with the Dean of Faculty, or the Director of Student Affairs designee, to discuss the appeal.
 The student may be assisted during such conference by an appropriate professional with knowledge of the student's disability, functional limitation(s), and/or the availability of appropriate accommodations.
-The dean will provide the student with a written copy of her/his determination within 45 days of the date of receipt of the written appeal.
+The Director of Student Affairs will provide the student with a written copy of her/ his determination within 45 days of the date of receipt of the written appeal.